What is PCOS?

 PCOS symptoms can start showing right after puberty, but can also develop during later teen years and early adulthood.
 The most common symptoms include irregular or missed period, and some women with PCOS develop cysts on their ovaries.
 Other symptoms include acne, mood changes, pelvic pain, weight gain, insomnia, and thinning of hair on the head or unwanted hair growth.
 Often, PCOS may go undiagnosed for some time because the symptoms can be easily attributed to other factors.

 How is it treated?

-There is currently no cure to PCOS, but there are many way to treat or decease the symptoms caused by the condition.
+There is currently no cure to PCOS, but there are many ways to treat or decrease the symptoms caused by the condition.
 Hormonal birth control is the standard treatment for women with PCOS.
-The birth control pills regulate periods and improve excess hair growth and acne.
+Birth control pills regulate periods and improve excess hair growth and acne.
 However, women that are wanting to get pregnant must seek other options.
 Metformin is commonly prescribed to those diagnosed, which helps regulate hormone levels and can improve menstrual patterns.
 Also, Clomiphene (Clomid) is a common treatment used to induce ovulation.
 Lifestyle measures can be taken as well to offset specific symptoms, such as weight gain.
 An active lifestyle is also proven to regulate ovulation and periods.